World Day of Prayer

 "I Have Heard About Your Faith"

-The 2023 World Day of Prayer will be from Taiwan, a country in a difficult political situation that has been on the news a lot recently.
+The 2023 World Day of Prayer was from Taiwan, a country in a difficult political situation that had been in the news a lot.
 Find out more about Taiwan and about the artist who created the picture.

 2022: England, Wales, and North Ireland